tobybessant/terrain-generation/README.md

 | Terrain Magnitude | 4 |  This is a multiplier applied to each generated vertex height, to increase / decrease the height of terrain features.  |

 ## Technical Design
-The application has 4 main tasks when creating the required user experience.
+The application has 4 main tasks when creating the desired user experience.
-1. Retrieve gather initial terrain parameters from the user.
+1. Retrieve initial terrain parameters from the user (either from a .terrain file or using the terrain wizard).
 2. Build the terrain vertices, using noise to generate the height of each vertex.
 3. Render the terrain data.
 4. Update & re-render the heightmap as the user tweaks the terrain.

 ### 1. Taking Terrain Parameters
 To gather initial terrain parameters, I designed a ```ConsoleServices``` class that can handle console interactions.
-The ```ConsoleServices``` class has a number of methods to retrieve & validate user input, however the main function that returns the Terrain to be rendered is ```askForTerrain()```.
-This function gathers the parameters, constructs a new terrain, and returns it.
+The ```ConsoleServices``` class has a number of methods to retrieve & validate user input.
+The first question the program asks is if the user would like to generate a terrain using the terrain wizard, or import data from a .terrain file.
+If the user choses to use the Terrain Wizard, the ```askForTerrain()``` method collects parameters from the user and returns the Terrain to be rendered.
+If the user choses to load parameters from a .terrain file, the console asks for a path, and then uses ```loadTerrainFromFile()``` to read & return a new terrain from the file's contents.

 ### 2. Build the Terrain Vertices
-The largest part of the application, is the ```Terrain``` class.
+The largest part of the application is the ```Terrain``` class.
 This class has a number of responsibilities, all related to getting, setting, generating and rendering the terrain. ```createTerrain()``` builds terrain vertices using the provided parameters. ```generateVertices()``` will iterate over the specified height / width of the grid and initialise vertex data for each point.
 This includes position (with the height being set using the 'FastNoise' noise function), polygon line colour, and polygon fill colour.

 ### 3. Rendering the Terrain Vertices
 The second responsibility of the Terrain class, is to render the terrain vertices.
 This is done by generating the indices, loading the vertex & index data into the GPU buffers, rendering the fill colour, then rendering the polygon line colour.
-This two-step rendering process makes the terrain appear opaque, even when displaying the polygons.
+This two-step rendering process makes the terrain appear opaque, even when displaying the polygon triangles.

 ### 4. Listen for Updates and Re-render
 The final aspect of the application handles managing the terrain once it has been rendered.
-To allow the user to easily tweak the terrain without having to exit and re-enter all parameters, it was important to implement live-updating of terrain values.
-The ```InputManager``` class is used by GLFW to listen for user input - on keypress the ```InputManager``` class will look up registered callbacks for the pressed key in its ```keypressCallbacks``` dictionary.
+This allows the user to easily tweak the terrain without having to exit and re-enter all of parameters.
+The ```InputManager``` class is used by GLFW to listen for user input - on keypress, the ```InputManager``` class will look up registered callbacks for the pressed key in its ```keypressCallbacks``` dictionary.
 On program setup, the various ```Terrain``` class update methods are registered to their corresponding keys.
 The actual update process consists of editing a property on the terrain, and then updating the vertex data.
 Updating the heightmap is done by iterating over the vertices, identifying which values represent the height of each vertex, and regenerating it accordingly.
 Once all vertices have been updated, the data is re-loaded into the GPU buffers for rendering.

 ### Other Implementation Details
 ## Camera